MessiahiSeek/iSeek/README.md

 # Features
 ### Object Detection
 - Snap a photo and get decriptions of objects in the room!

-### Dark Mode
-- Ability to change the color scheme from light to dark!
-### Photo Library
-- use iSeek to sort through existing photos
+- Dectect objects in existing photos in your photo library
-## Live Streaming
+### Live Streaming
-- Livestream will allow iSeek to
+- Livestream will allow you to search for items in the room in realtime!
 ### Chatbot Services
 - Talk to our automated chatbot for real-time responses for assistance with the app!
+- Use the messaging page to communicate with the chatbot via text message
 ### Voice Recognition
-- Ability to talk into your phone and
+- Ability to talk into your phone and receive
+### Dark Mode
+- Ability to change the color scheme from light to dark!

 # To run the application locally